China says economic woes no excuse for climate inaction

 "How to solve this problem is actually a very central, very key problem at the Durban meeting," said Xie.

-Beijing has been one of the big winners of the Kyoto Protocol's Clean Development Mechanism, which allows industrialized countries to earn carbon credits by investing in clean projects in developing nations.
+Beijing has been one of the big winners of the Kyoto Protocol's Clean Development Mechanism, which allows industrialised countries to earn carbon credits by investing in clean projects in developing nations.

 China has by far the largest number of CDM projects and its success has prompted Europe, the biggest carbon credit market, to seek changes to the CDM and the Kyoto Protocol beyond 2012, saying it currently lacks environmental integrity.